hexa01/doc-book/README.md

 # Doctor Appointment System

 The **Doctor Appointment System** is a web-based application built using Laravel that enables patients to book appointments with doctors efficiently.
-The application runs on a cloud server using a Linux-based environment.

 ## Features